shri36386/VSDSquadron-FPGA-Mini/README.md

 Programming: It uses iceprog to upload the generated bitstream to the FPGA.

 Clean: It removes the intermediate files to clean up your directory after the build.

+The files have been uploaded.
 </details>

 <details>
   <summary><h2>STEP 4 - VIDEO OF THE PROJECT </h2> </summary>

+Hardware Setup:
+Connect signals:

+Clock (clk) to pin 21.

+Reset (rst) to pin 20.

+Trigger (trigger) to pin 99.

+Echo (echo) to pin 98.

+LED (led) to pin 96.

+Verify connections: Ensure the corresponding hardware devices (e.g., sensor, LEDs) are properly connected to the designated pins.

+Verification Process:
+Compile the design: Ensure the FPGA or microcontroller synthesizes correctly with the pin assignments in the .pcf file.

+Run simulation: Check if the system's behavior (triggering, echo responses, LED outputs) matches expectations.

+Test in hardware: After programming the device, physically verify the system works by toggling the inputs (e.g., trigger and reset) and checking the outputs (echo response and LED).

  </details>